 A recent example of a ball player who could have used a security detail was Thabo Sefolosha of the Atlanta Hawks.
 The incident started after Chris Copeland of the Indiana Pacers and his girlfriend were stabbed in a skirmish outside a club in the New York Chelsea district where Sefolosha had just arrived.
 With a crowd gathering around, the police urged everyone to disperse, including Sefolosha and his teammate Pero Antic.
 The claims NYPD pressed against Sefolosha are that he was “obstructing governmental administration” when he refused to leave.
 More than likely, Sefolosha was merely concerned for his friend, but the police took that to be disorderly conduct instead and forced him to the ground, allegedly breaking his leg in the process (though when the injury actually occurred remains debatable).
 As a result of the broken leg, Stefolosha will not be playing in the playoffs with the Atlanta Hawks.

 This story would have played out quite differently if he had relied on bodyguards to better handle the situation.
 When they heard the news of Sefolosha’s arrest, fellow NBA stars John Wall and LeBron James both acknowledged sympathetically that they keep security close at all times to be a buffer between them and police in similar situations.

 As unfortunate as this incident with Sefolosha, Antic and Copeland is, it further proves that constant executive protection services for professional athletes is not only a good idea, but also a necessity.
 For those athletes choosing to seek protection, consider Holliday Investigative Services for all your needs.
-Licensed to practice in New York—the scene of the latest incident—and currently headquartered in Georgia with offices in California and Florida, Holliday Investigative Services promises to provide you the necessary support to keep you out of trouble and out of tabloid headlines, protecting you from yourself and from others.
+Licensed to practice in New York—the scene of the latest incident—and currently headquartered in Georgia with offices in Florida, Holliday Investigative Services promises to provide you the necessary support to keep you out of trouble and out of tabloid headlines, protecting you from yourself and from others.